Michael A. WASHINGTON, Applicant, v. Michael T. McSPADDEN, Judge, Respondent.

 In this instance, the majority erroneously upholds a condition of the applicant‘s probation that was granted by Judge McSpadden, which condition requires that the applicant must serve 30 “straight” days in the Harris County jail.

 The majority uses the following reasoning to uphold the condition of probation that Judge McSpadden imposed.
-"Since the granting of probation is clearly within the judge's power, the decision to require applicant to serve 30 days as a condition [of his probation] is clearly a discretionary act."
+“Since the granting of probation is clearly within the judge‘s power, the decision to require applicant to serve 30 days as a condition [of his probation] is clearly a discretionary act.”
 (Maj. opinion at page 422).
-The majority then holds that Art.
-42.12, Sec.
-6b(a) and (b), V.A.C.C.P., as then worded, gave Judge McSpadden the authority to impose the above condition of probation.
-I respectfully disagree with both the majority's reasoning and the holding it makes.
+The majority then holds that

-Had there been no plea bargain agreement as to punishment, the majority's reliance upon the above statutory provisions might not be misplaced.
-But in this instance there was a plea bargain agreement that did not call for the applicant to serve any time in the Harris County jail.
-The record clearly reflects that all agreed that in exchange for a plea of guilty from the applicant, his punishment would be assessed at four years' confinement in the penitentiary, with same to be probated for a like period of four years.
+The record clearly reflects that all agreed that in exchange for a plea of guilty from the applicant, his punishment would be assessed at four years’ confinement in the penitentiary, with same to be probated for a like period of four years.
 Judge McSpadden did in fact assess punishment in accordance with the plea bargain agreement.
-However, he imposed as a condition of the probation the condition that applicant must serve 30 "straight" days in the Harris County Jail, which was contrary to the plea bargain agreement that applicant had entered into. with the prosecutor.
+However, he imposed as a condition of the probation the condition that applicant must serve 30 “straight” days in the Harris County Jail, which was contrary to the plea bargain agreement that applicant had entered into with the prosecutor.

 There is yet another reason why the applicant is entitled to relief.

-The majority assesses the behavior of Judge McSpadden in this manner: "[T]he actions of the respondent [trial judge] is this cause are hardly models for judicial behavior."
+The majority assesses the behavior of Judge McSpadden in this manner: “[T]he actions of the respondent [trial judge] in this cause are hardly models for judicial behavior.”
 I agree.
 The record clearly reflects that, rather than acting as a trial judge should act, Judge McSpadden, instead, acted much like a military drill instructor might act when dealing with a raw recruit.

-The record reflects that prior to the time applicant first responded with a "Yes," rather than a "Yes, Sir," to a question that Judge McSpadden had asked him, he had responded 17 times with a "Yes, sir," or a "No, sir."
-After being admonished by Judge McSpadden, "Everytime you say `yes,' I want a `sir' behind it," applicant then responded with a "Yes, Sir," or a "No, Sir," 11 times to questions asked of him by Judge McSpadden.
-However, applicant eventually slipped when Judge McSpadden asked him the following simple question, "Are you working now?", by answering same, "Yes, part-time."
-He was again admonished by Judge McSpadden: "I swear to God—how long does it take you to listen?
-Everytime a `yes' comes out of your mouth, you better say `Yes, Sir.'"
-Applicant was then warned by Judge McSpadden: "The next `Yes' that comes out of your mouth without a `sir' behind it, you are going to get 30 days."
-Like many a raw recruit has done before, when similarly admonished by a drill instructor, applicant eventually goofed again when he responded to a simple question that Judge McSpadden asked him, by replying with a simple "Yes."
-Judge McSpadden then summarily sentenced the applicant to serve 30 days' in the Harris County jail, not for contempt of court, but as a condition of his probation.
+The record reflects that prior to the time applicant first responded with a “Yes,” rather than a “Yes, Sir,” to a question that Judge McSpadden had asked him, he had responded 17 times with a “Yes, sir,” or a “No, sir.”
+After being admonished by Judge McSpadden, “Everytime you say ‘yes,’ I want a ‘sir’ behind it,” applicant then responded with a “Yes, Sir,” or a “No, Sir,” 11 times to questions asked of him by Judge McSpadden.
+However, applicant eventually slipped when Judge McSpadden asked him the following simple question, “Are you working now?“, by answering same, “Yes, part-time.”
+He was again admonished by Judge McSpadden: “I swear to God—how long does it take you to listen?
+Everytime a ‘yes’ comes out of your mouth, you better say ‘Yes, Sir.‘” Applicant was then warned by Judge McSpadden: “The next ‘Yes’ that comes out of your mouth without a ‘sir’ behind it, you are going to get 30 days.”
+Like many a raw recruit has done before, when similarly admonished by a drill instructor, applicant eventually goofed again when he responded to a simple question that Judge McSpadden asked him, by replying with a simple “Yes.”
+Judge McSpadden then summarily sentenced the applicant to serve 30 days’ in the Harris County jail, not for contempt of court, but as a condition of his probation.

 I have carefully read the transcription of the proceedings and am unable to conclude that the above reflects that the applicant showed or indicated any disrespect, sarcasm, or the like towards Judge McSpadden.